 Best hotels in Midtown, NYC

 The W New York lives up to its reputation of being hip and vibrant.
 If you want to take advantage of the city’s reputation of one that never sleeps, there’s always a scene at the Living Room Lounge for cocktails.
-But you can just as easily relax with a treatment at the Bliss 49 Spa or recharge in one of the plush beds.
+Then the next mornign you can work off that hangover in the fully-equipped 24/7 FIT gym.

 The Ritz-Carlton’s Central Park hotel fits its location perfectly.
 Luxurious rooms have views of the city’s most popular park, and you feel like afternoon tea is called for during your stay here.
 The La Prairie spa is one of the best in the city and is another reason not to leave once you’ve checked in.